Bio312/labfiles/Lab06-fixes.md

 ```

 ## Option 2 (Using the BASH Shell) Fix
+If the jupyter notebook does not work for you, use this option.

 ## Compute net charge for each PQR
 For Option 2, under: *Compute net charge for each PQR*
 there is a typo in the following: